Neha8836/TalentLink-Task-2/README.md

 # 🌐 TalentLink

-TalentLink is a full-stack freelancing platform that connects top freelancers with great clients—securely and efficiently.
-Built with Django, React, and AWS, it offers real-time project management, proposal workflows, and role-based dashboards tailored to each user.
+TalentLink is a robust full-stack freelancing platform engineered to streamline collaboration between skilled freelancers and discerning clients.
+It empowers users to post projects, submit proposals, manage contracts, and communicate—all within a secure, role-based environment.
+Built using Django for backend logic, React for dynamic frontend interfaces, and AWS for scalable deployment, TalentLink delivers real-time project tracking, intuitive dashboards, and modular workflows.
+Whether you're a freelancer bidding on opportunities or a client managing multiple projects, TalentLink ensures clarity, speed, and trust at every step.

 ## 📦 Tech Stack